Kilmore Street, City Centre

 The Social supported a residency where artists lived in a self-contained caravan on a vacant site for a week.
 The residency was focused on finding a person who is skilled with open dialogue, critical thinking, resourceful, resilient, flexible, and engages in a practice that is under-represented in the local visual arts.
 The street becomes the studio setting for their work.

-Alex Lovell-Smith visited from Dunedin to shoot portraits of people in vacant sites for the Tindr app.
+Alex Lovell-Smith who visited from Dunedin to shoot portraits of people in vacant sites for the Tindr app.

-Dave Marshall positioned himself at the Christchurch Airport as a tour guide for the transitional city.
+Dave Marshall who positioned himself at the Christchurch Airport as a tour guide for the transitional city.
 The results were two attempts and a lovely little zine.

 The Social, Christchurch City Council